Poetry Power!

 "I had to write again to share an idea for teaching poetry to small children (3-5 age range): since kids naturally love strong rhythms and fun rhyme, I am putting together "Rhythm and Rhyme" - a public library program (I am employed in the Johnson Co.
 Pub.
 Lib.
 System).
 My basic idea is to use a large area (outdoors or a conference room), lots of old paper towel tubes and various other noise makers, and our bodies.
 I will read strongly rhythmic rhymes/poems and the kids and I will march/jump/skip/beat - according to particular poem's "feel"!
 It will be noisy fun, and should, I hope, instill the fun and music of language in the kids.
 I know this isn't anything "new", but it will be to myself and the area's kids.
 We'll have a good time!"

-Some Wonderful Web Resources:
+Wonderful Web Resources

 Poet's Paradise: A Collection of Helpful Resources Thanks, Michelle, for sharing this terrific resource!